walterisbrown/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 honey)
 ### J. KING ARTHUR FLOUR CONTEST
 Special rules: Entrants will show proof of using King Arthur Flour by either bringing in an open bag or a UPC label from a bag when submitting entry.
 The food item will not be accepted for entry in these 2 classes without UPC proof.
-50. Coffee Cake - Any type: Youth contest ages 18 and under
+50. Blueberry Pound Cake - Any type: Youth contest ages 18 and under
-51. Coffee Cake - Any type: Adult contest ages 19+
+51. Blueberry Pound Cake - Any type: Adult contest ages 19+
 ### K. CANDIES
 52. Fudge (6)
 53. Brittle / Bark (4 servings)